awesome-soft/awesome-devops/README.md

 * [Alibabacloud](https://www.alibabacloud.com/) - Alibaba Cloud offers reliable and secure cloud computing services and solutions at competitive prices.
 Try for Free.
 * [Microsoft Azure](https://azure.microsoft.com/en-us/) - Microsoft Azure is an open, flexible, enterprise-grade cloud computing platform.
 Move faster, do more, and save money with IaaS + PaaS.
 Try for FREE.
 * [Google Cloud Platform](https://cloud.google.com/) - Build, innovate, and scale with Google Cloud Platform.
 Collaborate and be more productive with G Suite.
 See what's possible with Google Cloud.
+* [Tencent Cloud](https://intl.cloud.tencent.com/) - Empower your business with our high-performance cloud services.

 ## Logging
 * [Elasticsearch](https://www.elastic.co/) - Elasticsearch is a distributed, RESTful search and analytics engine capable of solving a growing number of use cases.